 - Computer science degree programs vs. bootcamp certificates

-- What to expect from a coding bootcamp
+- The benefits of attending a coding bootcamp

 Computer Science Careers

 Whether you have aspirations to work with a small startup on a new product or to work in the IT department at a financial services firm, here are some potential careers and their accompanying median salaries gathered from the United States Department of Labor: Bureau of Labor Statistics.